CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

 Create and execute a unit test
 -------------------------------
-If you want to contribute your new parser to the open-source |pyATS| feature libraries and components, you must and attach the test results for each parser that you want to contribute.
+If you want to contribute your new parser to the open-source |pyATS| feature libraries and components, you must attach unit test results for each parser that you want to contribute.

 See the topic :ref:`contribute` for more details.